RadwaElaraby/MADRL-readings/centralized-critic.md

 where W<sub>q</sub> transforms e<sub>i</sub> into a “query” and W<sub>k</sub> transforms e<sub>j</sub> into a “key”.

+The weights for extracting selectors, keys, and values are shared across all agents, which encourages a common embedding space

-It uses multiple attention heads, where each head can focus on a different weighted mixture of agents
+They use multiple attention heads, where each head can focus on a different weighted mixture of agents

-their algorithm is very flexible:
+The algorithm is very flexible:
 - with any reward setup (applicable to cooperative, competitive, and mixed environment)
 - different action spaces for each agent
 - variance-reducing baseline that only marginalizes the relevant agent’s actions